slycelote/caide/libcaide/README.md

 server that will accept requests from the browser.
 This is done in command line with `caide httpServer`.
 Hit Return to stop the server.

-Default port for Competitive Companion is 8080.
+Default port for Competitive Companion is 10043.
 (It can be changed in [config](#configuration)).
-You need to add it as an additional port in the settings of the browser extension.
+If you change it, you need to add it as an additional port in the settings of the browser extension.